drdrang/notes/README.markdown

 * `header.tmpl`, the HTML template file with all the common code above the content.
 * `footer.tmpl`, the HTML template file with all the common code below the content.
-* `project.info`, a file of project-specific data, including the project name and number, the list of contacts (including links to Address Book entries if you're on a Mac), and the `file://` URI for the top-level directory.
+* `project.info`, a file of project-specific data, including the project name and number, the list of contacts (including links to Address Book entries if you're on a Mac), and the name of the PNotes directory.
 * `notes.css`, the style file for browsing.
 * `notes-print.css`, the style file for printing.
 * `styleLineNumbers.js`, a [pair of JavaScript functions][7] that improve the formatting of source code.